MachineCode0/AWS-Projects/Smart_Static_Website/README.md

-# Hosting a Smart Static Website on AWS
+# Hosting a Smart Static Website for Phelyx Communication on AWS
 This projects will be divided into three main parts:
 1. The problem it address.
 2. How to actually build it.